SimaoKovin/The-Winter-Is-Coming/README.md

 To-do list with options of adding tasks, crossing tasks over by clicking on them, removing individual items via doubleclick and clearing the entire list bia 'clear list' button.

-During the development of the application I've used Html, CSS, Javascript, and Adobe Illustrator.
+During the development of the application I've used Html, CSS, Javascript, Jquery and Adobe Illustrator.

 The application has one of each: HTML, CSS and Javascript files.